karllhughes/learn/_posts/2022-05-16-draft-dev’s-visual-style-guide.md

 ## Conclusion

 Draft.dev’s house style promises consistency and standard elegance through a highly detailed set of standards established by a team of experienced editors.
-However, if a client requires the use of their own style standards, Draft.dev offers a [custom style guide](https://www.notion.so/draftdev/Pricing-and-Packages-8d58adf4b6754d7b963d63f24584e533) service that we can add to any package.
+However, if a client requires the use of their own style standards we can tailor our services to your style guide too!